microsoft/accessibility-insights-action/dev/README.md

 # Deploy GitHub Action to your own test repo

-You can follow the instructions [here](../packages/gh-action/deploy-scripts/deploy-to-github-test.md).
+You can follow the [instructions to deploy to GitHub](../packages/gh-action/deploy-scripts/deploy-to-github-test.md).

 # Run GitHub Actions locally